LePichu/solidjs-deno-example/README.md

 # Solid.js + Deno Example:
 This is an example to show how to use Solid.js with Deno.
-It uses Babel under the hood instead of Vite.
+It uses ESBuild under the hood instead of Vite.

 ## Commands:
 - `build`: Builds the `index.tsx` file and outputs it to `/public/index.js`.